-So, here's the thing you need to know about hiking in the winter – prepare or beware!
-Wear layers, bring food and water, wear grippy shoes or add microspikes to your footwear, and make sure you know exactly where you are going.
+Here's the thing you need to know about hiking in the winter: prepare or beware!
+Wear layers.
+Bring food and water.
+Wear grippy shoes or add spikes to your footwear.
+And make sure you know exactly where you are going.
 Then you'll be ready to put your best foot forward and enjoy the trek.
-One of our favorite places to hike is along the Windham Path – it is scenic, simple and close to Windham's restaurants and bars.
-Or the Huckleberry Trail, it's great for snowshoeing, hiking and it's close to some really great restaurants – such as Maggie's Krooked Café in Tannersville.
+One of our favorite places to hike is along the Windham Path.
+It is scenic, simple and close to Windham's restaurants and bars.
+The Huckleberry Trail is great for snowshoeing and hiking.
+It's also close to some really great restaurants – such as Maggie's Krooked Café in Tannersville.

 Bearpen Mountain Sports is one of the Catskills top spots for all things winter fun in New York.
-There are trails to enjoy snowshoeing, cross country skiing and fat biking as well as fat biking and snow tubing are available.
+There are trails to enjoy snowshoeing, cross country skiing and fat biking as well as hills for snow tubing and ice for skating.
 For those who like to kick it old school, sledding is also on the menu at Bearpen with Airboard Snow Sled and Tube Pro Ice Sleds available for rent.
 Rentals are available for all activities too, so you don’t have to worry about a thing besides checking that the weather conditions are right for your winter pastime of choice!

 Have your own gear?
 Head to Mountain Top Arboretum to explore the gardens and groves in winter, or hit up one of the many designated snowshoe trail networks in Greene County.